MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod3_Lab1_DataUnification.md

 2. Click the **FirstName** merged attribute.
 You should see that the FirstName attribute in eCommerce : Contacts is ranked number 1.
 This denotes that where you have a matching customer profile in LoyaltyScheme and eCommerce, the FirstName taken from eCommerce : Contacts will be the primary.

 3. Click the **Rename** button (it resembles a text box) on the row for the FirstName merged attribute.
-Note that you’re able to change the display name.
-The Display Name is the name that will be used in the Merged Profile.
+Note that you’re able to change the Output Field Name.
+The Output Field Name is the name that will be used in the Merged Profile.

 4. Click Cancel.